swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 This ensures maximum possible compatibility with Objective-C, but comes with some runtime cost.

 For isolated synchronous `deinit`, this cost increases.
+Executor check would need to be done for every class in the hierarchy.
-For each class in the hierarchy `swift_task_deinitOnExecutor()` will be called, but slow path can be taken only for the most derived class.
-Other classes in the hierarchy would be doing redundant actor checks.
+But check can fail only for the most derived class.
+Other classes in the hierarchy would be doing redundant executor checks.
 To avoid this, isolated deinit bypasses Objective-C runtime when calling isolated `deinit` of Swift base classes, and calls `__isolated_deallocating_deinit` directly.
 Compatibility with Objective-C is preserved only on Swift<->Objective-C boundary in either direction.

 This is still sufficient to create ObjC subclasses in runtime, as KVO does.
 Or swizzle `dealloc` of the most derived class of an instance.
 But swizzling `dealloc` of intermediate Swift classes might not work as expected.

 ### Isolated synchronous deinit of default actors

-When deinitializing an instance of default actor, `swift_task_deinitOnExecutor()` attempts to take actor's lock and execute deinit on the current thread.
+When deinitializing an instance of default actor, runtime attempts to take actor's lock and execute deinit on the current thread.
 If previous executor was another default actor, it remains locked.
 So potentially multiple actors can be locked at the same time.
 This does not lead to deadlocks, because (1) lock is acquired conditionally, without waiting; and (2) object cannot be deinitializer twice, so graph of the deinit calls has no cycles.

 ### Interaction with distributed actors

-`deinit` declared in the code of the distributed actor applies only to the local actor and can be isolated as described above.
+A `deinit` declared in the code of the distributed actor applies only to the local actor and can be isolated as described above.
 Remote proxy has an implicit compiler-generated synchronous `deinit` which is never isolated.

 ### Interaction with task executor preference